readthedocs/ethicalads.io/content/pages/publisher-policy.md

 Our goal is for these to be easily understandable and fair, but we're always happy to have feedback on these terms.

+All publishers agree that their ad display meets these terms prior to enabling paid ads on their site.
+We will do an initial review of the ad display, but we expect publishers to stay within these guidelines at all times.

 ## Ad Display

 We have the following around display of our ads: